-Take it from the woman who was a single mother with zero child support, and still made a career for herself before meeting my Daddy Dom, most submissives are anything but weak.
-Be it in our vanilla lives with careers and kids to raise or sick parents to help or in our kinky lives with our ability to allow someone else to lead, control, and command, we are many things, but rarely is one of them “weak.”
+Take it from the woman who was a single mother with zero child support and still made a career for herself before meeting her Daddy D; most submissives are anything but weak.
+Be it in our vanilla lives with jobs and kids to raise or sick parents to help or in our kinky lives with our ability to allow someone else to lead, control, and command, we are many things, but rarely is one considered “weak.”

-Quite frankly, I work harder on a day-to-day basis as a submissive than I ever did in my vanilla marriage.
-Of course, the rewards are much greater so it’s worth it, but submissives definitely take on plenty of responsibility.
+Quite frankly, I work harder daily as a submissive than I ever did in my vanilla marriage.
+Of course, the rewards are much higher, so it’s worth it, but submissives take on plenty of responsibility.

 Myth 3: To be submissive, you have to be a masochist.

 Wrong, wrong, so freaking wrong.
 Some submissives are masochists and enjoy pain, while others aren’t but will do things to please their Dominants.
 But if you genuinely do not enjoy pain and don’t want to deal with it even for the sake of a Dominant’s pleasure, that’s okay.
 You’re still submissive, and in case you wondered, there are plenty of Dominants out in the world who aren’t sadistic, either.

 Watch the Video: Do I Have to Like Pain to Be Submissive?